kengru/rust-book/rb-20-websever/README.md

   \n is a line feed.
 The CRLF sequence separates the request line from the rest of the request data.
 Note that when the CRLF is printed, we see a new line start rather than \r\n.
+- You can assign values with a let to the result of an if statement.